top of page

 Online or, either in Class room in Client´s permisses or in Algarve Portugal

-Course Duration: 4 days
+DURATION: 4 days

-Level: Foundation to Skill
+LEVEL: Foundation to Skill

 DESIGNED FOR YOU, IF YOU ARE...